Points of Management in VELOS¶

 There are three main points of management within the VELOS chassis: the system controllers, the chassis partitions, and the individual tenants.
 Each supports their own CLI, webUI, and API access and have their own authentications and users.

 The F5OS-C platform layer in VELOS runs its own version of F5OS, which is unique to the VELOS chassis.
 On downloads.f5.com, the VELOS versions of F5OS are referred to as F5OS-C, where the C stands for chassis.
 The rSeries appliances also run F5OS, but that version is designated as F5OS-A, where A stands for appliance.
-Most of the code and configration interfaces of F5OS are common between VELOS and rSeries, but VELOS has unique F5OS features that are chassis specific.
-VELOS has two layers of F5OS (system controller and chassis partition), and each of these have their own software images, in addtion to the tenants that run TMOS.
+Most of the code and configuration interfaces of F5OS are common between VELOS and rSeries, but VELOS has unique F5OS features that are chassis specific.
+VELOS has two layers of F5OS (system controller and chassis partition), and each of these have their own software images, in addition to the tenants that run TMOS.

 At the F5OS-C platform layer, initial configuration consists of out-of-band management IP addresses, routing, and other system parameters like DNS and NTP.
-Licensing, is also configured at the F5OS layer, and is similar to VIPRION with vCMP configured, in that it is applied at the chassis level and inherited by all tenants.
-All of these items are configured at the system controller layer.
+Licensing is also configured at the F5OS layer, and is similar to VIPRION with vCMP configured, in that it is applied at the chassis level and inherited by all tenants.
+All these items are configured at the system controller layer.
 The administrator also configures chassis partitions (groupings of VELOS blades/slots), that each have their own management IP address, and CLI, GUI, and API interfaces.

 Inside the chassis partition F5OS layer, interfaces, in-band networking (VLANs, interfaces, Link Aggregation Groups) are configured.
 Once networking is set up, tenants can be provisioned, and deployed from the F5OS chassis partition management interfaces.
 Once the tenant is deployed, it is managed like any other BIG-IP instance.
 This is very similar to how vCMP guests are managed on iSeries or VIPRION.
-Please refer to the VELOS Systems Administration Guide on askf5.com for more detailed information.
+Please refer to the VELOS Systems Administration Guide on my.f5.com for more detailed information.